Greif Is Starting To Look Interesting - Just As Analysts Are Bailing

 - $0.10 lower tax rate

 So what comes in FY18?
-The 10%+ growth from operations seems to imply an adjusted EBIT figure near Greif's target of 10%, and thus suggests that margin expansion will more difficult.
-The interest expense savings will be lapped; the tax rate benefit should be as well, though Greif still is working through potential improvements after internal controls were not quite "appropriate", as CFO Larry Wilsheimer put it on the Q4 call.
+The 10%+ growth from operations seems to imply an adjusted EBIT figure near Greif's target of 10%, and thus suggests that margin expansion will be more difficult.
+The interest expense savings will be lapped; the tax rate benefit should be as well, though Greif still is working through potential improvements after internal controls were not quite "appropriate," as CFO Larry Wilsheimer put it on the Q4 call.

 Containerboard pricing increases are providing a boost to FY17 EBIT, which will have to be lapped next year.
 The Flexible Packaging business has been the most difficult to improve, posting negative (albeit improving) adjusted EBIT in each of the last three years.
 It turned positive in Q4, barely, and the Q4 presentation implies a better year in FY17.

 There too, however, the heavy lifting seems done, with gross margin up 750 bps in FY16 alone.
 All told, Greif's improvement seems likely to hit a wall after FY17, and with forward EV/EBITDA over 8x, about where I estimated it should be coming out of Q3, that seems to support that "all right, move along, nothing left to see here" attitude coming out of analysts over the past 6-7 weeks.

 Catalysts and Valuation